Suggested links

 • Balanced Diet: Eating healthy, nutrient-rich foods will support your body’s healing and fuel you as your body adjusts to the lack of alcohol it has gotten used to.

-• Rest: Be sure to get plenty of rest and maintain a normal sleep schedule, allowing your body to continue healing.
+• Rest: Be sure to get plenty of rest and maintain a regular sleep schedule, allowing your body to continue healing.

 If you choose to do a home detox, it is ideal to check with a medical professional to ensure that it is safe for you to do without medical supervision.
 During the detox process, if you begin to experience more severe symptoms, seek medical attention as soon as possible.